SoSly/EcoTale/docs/mobs/bats/AI Behavior Architecture.md

 - Supporting multiple exits per cave (bats can leave via any discovered exit)
 - Providing next-waypoint lookups for any destination (roost or any exit)
 - Running generation off the main thread via preemptible queue
-- Caching graphs on the roost for bat queries
+- Caching graphs in the roost entry for bat queries
 - Regenerating when block changes occur within the graph's radius

 **Open parameters:** Cell resolution, search bounds, refresh trigger sensitivity.